athowes/beyond-borders/README.md

 | Centroid kernel | [`ck_aghq`](https://github.com/athowes/arealutils/blob/master/R/ck.R) |
 | Integrated kernel | [`ik_aghq`](https://github.com/athowes/arealutils/blob/master/R/ik.R) |

-We use the `aghq` package for adaptive Gauss-Hermite quadrature to conduct Bayesian inference for each of the models.
+We use the `aghq` package for adaptive Gauss-Hermite quadrature over a marginal Laplace approximation to conduct approximate Bayesian inference for each of the models.
 Where possible, alternative implementions using `TMB`, `tmbstan`, `R-INLA` and `rstan` are provided by the `arealutils` package.

 ## R package dependencies